All posts by happyholistichealth

 Water that has had thin cucumber slices soaked in it for a few hours and then filtered can be applied to the area with a clean gauze or cloth.

-Eye reactions:
+Eye reactions

 For puffiness place slices of cold raw potato on your eyes

 To relieve itchy, dry or watery eyes try making a compress from chamomile or black tea bags that have been steeped in boiling water and allowed to cool.
 Leave on for five minutes.
-Choose organic teabags as there are many chemicals used to bleach the material used for the bag that may aggravate already inflamed eyes.
+Choose organic teabags as many chemicals are used to bleach the bag material that may aggravate already inflamed eyes.
 Even better if you refrigerate the teabags first.

 A wonderful eyewash can be made to soothe itchy eyes by diluting non-alcoholic calendula liquid in water.